Guidehouse Case Interview 2026: Process, Cases, and Clearance

 Guidehouse Case Interview Format: What to Expect

 Guidehouse cases are candidate-led, meaning you control the structure, questions, and pace.
-This differs from interviewer-led formats (common at BCG) where the interviewer directs each step.
+This differs from interviewer-led formats (common at McKinsey) where the interviewer directs each step.

 Typical case structure (30–40 minutes)